 There is a mystery about the Meisner technique.

-An interview with John DeSotelle
+from John DeSotelle

 The great Elia Kazan declared – ‘Take it from a director: if you get an actor that Sandy Meisner has trained, you’ve been blessed.’

-From my experience and study of Meisner’s technique, I too believe it is one of the most compelling, effective and powerful actor training practices available still today.
-Its process is truly transformative as its structure emphasizes particular progressive exercises focused on listening and responding truthfully, effecting some of the most authentic and meaningful expressions of human reactions and emotions on stage and on screen – alive and full of imagination, truth and spontaneity.
+The Meisner work is incredibly powerful in and of itself.
+But as an acting foundation it helps strengthen other acting forms and methods.
+In its practice it is incredibly transformative as its structure emphasizes particular progressive exercises focused on listening and responding truthfully.
+This is an organic process that ultimately effects a more authentic and meaningful expression of human reactions and emotions on stage and screen – alive and full of imagination, truth and spontaneity.

 Meisner’s approach to actor training “is based on bringing the actor back to his emotional impulses and to acting that is firmly rooted in the instinctive.
 It is based on the fact that all good acting comes from the heart”.
 Embracing the intimate and comprehensive teachings of Meisner, our goal at the Studio is to train and nurture serious actors who value artistry, understand the importance of a developed body and voice, respect work ethic and self-discipline, and possess a desire to illuminate humanity in all its facets.